-In this section, we conduct several simulations to validate the correctness of our proposed model using MATLAB.
-In our simulation, we use the network scenario with 10 nodes distributed over $500 \times 500m^2$ .
+Here, we conduct several simulations to validate the correctness of our proposed model using MATLAB.
+In our simulation, we use the network scenario with ten nodes distributed over $500 \times 500 \text{ m}^2$ .
 Nodes in the scenario move according to the RWP model, and they all communicate using a normal communication range r.
-According to the assumptions above, we consider that all nodes in the network have the same moving speed V, and we set the pause time to be 0s.
+According to the previous assumptions, we consider that all nodes in the network have the same moving speed V, and we set the pausing time to 0 s.

-What's more, since it is not practical to assume that all nodes in the network have the same moving speed V, we also conduct some simulations to test whether our proposed model can be extended to a more general scenario.
+Furthermore, since it is not practical to assume that all nodes in the network have the same moving speed V, we also conduct some simulations to test whether our proposed model can be extended to a more general scenario.
 In this scenario, we consider that the speed of nodes in the network is uniformly distributed in the range of [V - C, V + C], where C is a constant value.
-Therefore, the average speed of nodes in the network is V, and we can obtain the theoretical results from our proposed model when the average speed of nodes is V. Varying the value of C, we can test whether the simulation results are close to the theoretical results obtained from our proposed model in this scenario.